Alluxio/alluxio/docs/en/Metrics-System.md

 * BlocksDeleted: Total number of blocks deleted.
 * BlocksEvicted: Total number of blocks evicted.
 * BlocksPromoted: Total number of blocks promoted.
-* NettyBlockRead: Total number of netty block read request to the worker.
-* NettyBlockReadFailures: Total number of netty block read request failed on the worker.
+* BytesReadUfs-UFS:${UFS}: Total number of bytes read from the specified UFS on this worker
-* NettyBlockWrite: Total number of netty block write request to the worker.
-* NettyBlockWriteFailures: Total number of netty block write request failed on the worker.

 ### Client